ZeusWPI/OBUS/README.md

 There are two roles:

-- Experts: this person can read the manual about how to defuse the bomb, but cannot see nor interact with the bomb
+- Expert: this person can read the manual about how to defuse the bomb, but cannot see nor interact with the bomb
 - Defuser: this person can see and interact with the bomb, but cannot read the manual

 These two roles can communicate with each other.
-To succesfully defuse the bomb, they must communicate efficiently and clearly.
+To successfully defuse the bomb, they must communicate efficiently and clearly.
 If a mistake is made, the team gets a strike.
 If they get too many strikes, the bomb explodes, even if the timer hasn't run out yet.